jordansissel/sysadvent/2011/20/article.md

 profiler try a system-wide profiler such as oprofile or similar.

 When you have all this data, use a real data analysis tool to look at it.
 Learn some R or NumPy/SciPy.
-Instead of using Excel or a clone for data analysis, consider learning a numerical computing language such as R.
-For example, in R or NumPy you can write a script that takes all of your raw resource consumption data (CPU, RAM, IOPS, etc) and runs correlation tests against the latency data.
-Try to do that in Excel.
+Instead of using Excel or a clone for data analysis, consider learning a numerical computing language such as R.  For example, in R or NumPy you can write a script that takes all of your raw resource consumption data (CPU, RAM, IOPS, etc) and runs correlation tests against the latency data.
+Try to do that in Excel!
 Oh, you can then use that script in your monitoring.

 People often call load testing an art, but all that really means is that they're not doing science.
-Load testing can be challenging but hopefully this article has given you some things to think about to make your load testing easier and more effective.
+Load testing can be challenging, but hopefully this article has given you some things to think about to make your load testing easier and more effective.

+## Further Reading

+* [Learning R](http://learnr.wordpress.com) - a blog covering lots of cool visualizations and techniques in R.